-Ohio State beefs up response plans after November attack
+APNewsBreak: Ohio State beefs up response plans after attack

-COLUMBUS, Ohio — Ohio State University is beefing up its emergency alert system and streamlining the way officials communicate in a crisis after a November car-and-knife attack exposed some flaws in the text-message procedure.
+COLUMBUS, Ohio (AP) — Ohio State University is beefing up its emergency alert system and streamlining the way officials communicate in a crisis after a November car-and-knife attack exposed some flaws in the text-message procedure.

-Some campus contractors and visitors weren’t aware of automated campuswide “Buckeye Alerts” to seek shelter during the attack that wounded more than a dozen people, according to the report obtained by The Associated Press through an open records request.
+Some campus contractors and visitors weren’t aware of campuswide “Buckeye Alerts” to seek shelter during the attack that wounded more than a dozen people, according to the report obtained by The Associated Press through an open records request.

-Too much time passed between the 10 automated alerts, which were issued over a period of about seven hours, according to the report by the OSU Department of Public Safety.
+Too much time passed between the 10 alerts, which were issued over a period of about seven hours, according to the report by the OSU Department of Public Safety.
 In addition, the initial alerts lacked specifics about the attack, according to the report.

 The “After Action Review” also noted that the sheet-covered body of the attacker — shot dead by a police officer seconds after the attack began — was visible for hours, “potentially creating psychological trauma and panic.”